Projects per year

 Supervisory Interests

-Jane is interested in supervising PhDs on social policy, social science and public health, such as, for example, issues on NHS policy, privatisation, inequalities in health, local government policy, empowerment and public control over the determinants of health, public access to information, public health leadership, policy on climate change and key UK health programme and policy areas, including workplace health.
+I am interested in supervising PhDs in social policy, health policy and public health.
+A possible PhD project concerns community empowerment for health using novel methods.
+Further areas I am interested in supervising include: inequalities in health, local government public health policy, public access to information, public health leadership, policy on climate change and workplace health.

 Jane is supervising PhD researchers, including: